abyaadrafid/academic-kickstart/content/post/pnpnet/index.md

 ### ATG4D Dataset [[16]](#16)

 To simulate real-world driving scenario, the authors validate PnPNet on the ATG4D dataset.
 It contains over 5000 log snippets of 1000 unique journeys.
-Each snippet with LiDAR sweeps and HD maps.
+Each snippet consists of 64 beam LiDAR sweeps at 10Hz and the corresponding HD maps.
 Also, only 48.1% of the cars are parked.
 ### Modular Metrics

 For detection and tracking tasks, PnPNet follows tracking metrics introduced by nuScenes [[15]](#15).
 Detection task is measured in terms of average precision (AP) and tracking task in terms of MOT metrics, defined by *Bernardin et al.*[[17]](#17).